jtothebell/picolovepotion/README.md

 PICOLOVEPOTION
 --------

+This project is no longer in development.
+Consider using https://github.com/jtothebell/fake-08 to play Pico 8 games on the Switch.

 A fork of the gamax92's fork of PICOLOVE, an implementation of PICO-8's API for the Löve Potion implementation of the LÖVE2D game engine

 Original PICOLOVE is on github at: https://github.com/picolove/picolove